Library Policies and Procedures for Journals

 Kevin Shelton - kevin.shelton@hofstra.edu

-1. The library liaison will give an orientation for incoming Research Editors* in the spring semester.
-The orientation will include a talk on procedures and policies, and a tour of the relevant sections of the Law Library.
+- The library liaison will give an orientation for incoming Research Editors* in the spring semester.
+The orientation will include a talk on procedures and policies.
 Attendance at the library orientation is mandatory.

 Source Gathering

-1. Photocopying- When a print copy of material is necessary for journal use, journal students should use the photocopier near the journal offices.
+- Photocopying- When a print copy of material is necessary for journal use, journal students should use the photocopiers in the Law Copy Center.
 Non-circulating materials such as periodicals, reporters, statutes, reference materials, and volumes of multi-volume treatises may be taken out of the Law Library for a three hour period, and must be returned the same-day.
 The journal student charging out the materials must bring these items to the circulation desk.
 After making photocopies, the journal student will bring the items back to the Circulation Desk to be checked in, and then re-shelve the items.

 Interlibrary Loan

-1. Students who while source gathering, cannot locate an item at the Law Library, Axinn Library, or online in a format accepted by their journal’s policies must verify with a Reference Librarian that the item is not available and complete an ILL form with librarian’s signature for the unavailable item.
+- Students who cannot locate an item at the Law Library, Axinn Library, or online in a format accepted by their journal’s policies during the source gathering process must verify with a Reference Librarian that the item is not available and complete an ILL form online including the librarian’s name for the unavailable item.

-1. It is the responsibility of the Research Editors to submit interlibrary loan requests using the ILLIAD system.
-ILL requests should include the approving librarian’s name in the notes..
+- It is the responsibility of the Research Editors to submit interlibrary loan requests using the ILLIAD system.
+ILL requests should include the approving librarian’s name in the notes.
 Research Editors will take appropriate actions to reduce the number of duplicate ILL requests by their respective journals.

 * This term also refers to those editors who hold similar duties.